ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 Double-Traction Axle
 ,,,,,,,,,,,,,,,,,,,,,

-The following picture shows a car-like robot with three wheels, where there are two independent traction wheels at the rear.
+The following image shows a car-like robot with three wheels, with two independent traction wheels at the rear.

 .. image:: images/double_traction.svg
    :width: 550